AthanasiusOfAlex/logic-intro-textbook/03-definition-of-logic-en.md

 \begin{table}[ht]
 \begin{center}
 \caption{Some examples of real relations.
-Note that relations are always conceived *bilaterally*: that is, the relation from the subject to the object will normally be coupled to a relation from the object to the subject.
+Note that relations are always conceived \emph{bilaterally}: that is, the relation from the subject to the object will normally be coupled to a relation from the object to the subject.
 However, in some cases, the reciprocal relation is not a real one.
 The relation “having known” is real; the reciprocal relation, “being known,” is not. }
 \label{tab:examples-of-real-relations}
 {
 \disablehyphenation